 Papers from each lecture are published together in book form.
 The Schweich Lectures are a highly regarded forum on Biblical Archaeology: the popularity of these volumes has remained undiminished over the years and there have been many reprintings.

-A recording of this event will be added to this page after the event has taken place.
 If you have any questions about this event, please email [email protected].

 Image: Detail from an ancient mosaic of a fish swallowing one of the Pharaoh’s soldiers in the parting of the Red Sea in the nave of the Synagogue at Huqoq.
 Photographs by Jim Haberman.